Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Conclusion

 \section{Conclusion}

-In this study, we proposed a novel self-supervised method, SuperDiff, for low-dose CT denoising, and it was also the first self-supervised LDCT denoising method that combines the diffusion model.
-The main contributions of SuperDiff were 1) proposed a self-enhancing similarity strategy for contextual sub-data, which mitigated image smoothing and provided the initial a priori as a foundation for the follow-up.
+In this study, we proposed a novel self-supervised method, EGenDiff, for low-dose CT denoising, and it was also the first self-supervised LDCT denoising method that combines the diffusion model.
+The main contributions of EGenDiff were 1) proposed a self-enhancing similarity strategy for contextual sub-data, which mitigated image smoothing and provided the initial a priori as a foundation for the follow-up.
 2) Combined the initial a priori with latent diffusion depth in the form of knowledge distillation.
-3) The pixel-level self-correcting fusion technique in the inference process enabled the fusion of the initial a priori with the balanced LDCT image, and the technique also provided support for generalizing the contextual sub-data.
-SuperDiff required only LDCT projection domain for both training and testing, and it was a self-supervised denoising method in the true sense of the word.
+3) The pixel-level self-correcting fusion technique in the inference process enabled the fusion of the initial a priori with the balanced LDCT image, and the technique also provided support for generalizing the higher doses, lower doses, doses of unseen data, and PCCT data.
+4) EGenDiff enabled highly efficient reconstruction of multiple doses with strong generalization by training only on single-dose data.
+Both training and testing of EGenDiff only required the LDCT projection domain, making it a truly self-supervised denoising method.